 What’s the best use for a detail sander?

-A detail sander is a lightweight and precision piece of kit.
-It’s not meant for large stock removal or to replace a heavy duty belt sander.
-Where it comes in handy is for finish work on odd-shaped objects.
-Loved by furniture makers and restorers, they can be poked into tight spots and crevices where other sanders would never reach.
+Detail sanders are a lightweight and precision pieces of kit.
+They are not meant for large stock removal or to replace a heavy duty belt sander.
+Where they come in handy is for finish work on odd-shaped objects.
+Loved by furniture makers and restorers, detail sanders can be poked into tight spots and crevices where other sanders would never reach.